iLTW1n/react-tag-tracker/README.md

 # React Tag Tracker for `Tag Manager`

 A lightweight and customizable event tracking library for React that simplifies integration with Google Tag Manager (GTM).
-It provides tracking for click events, hover interactions, form submissions, and scroll visibility, with the flexibility to customize the tracking attributes and enable/disable features dynamically.
+It provides tracking for click events, hover interactions and scroll visibility, with the flexibility to customize the tracking attributes and enable/disable features dynamically.

 ## 🚀 Features
 - **Customizable tracking attribute** (default: `data-track`).